Table Tennis Ireland is the National Governing Body for Para Table Tennis.

 Govern, promote, and develop Para Table Tennis in Ireland

 Support clubs and coaches to become more inclusive, and implement Para Table Tennis programs in line with their able-bodied programs

-Organise training camps and competitions for Para athletes at national level
+Organise training camps and competitions for Para athletes at provincial and national level

 Represent Irish Para Table Tennis in Ireland and abroad

-Select and support the national and international Para Table Tennis squad.
+Select and support the provincial, national and international Para Table Tennis squads.

 My name is Colin Judge.
 I’m 24 years old and was born with three missing limbs.
 I started playing table tennis nearly 11 years ago and the sport has been a massive part of me since then.
 It gave meaning to my life during some very difficult times.
 My dream is to qualify for the Paralympic Games in Tokyo.